 2011 brought the first draft of the Watershed Improvement Plan.
 The goals of the Watershed Improvement Plan (WIP) are to identify primary sources of nutrients and E.coli bacteria in the watershed and develop a plan to reduce the pollutant concentrations entering surface waters.

-2012 brought the second phase of the Watershed Improvement Plan, and the final inital phase of the Watson Woods Riparian Preserve restoration.
+2012 brought the second phase of the Watershed Improvement Plan and the final initial phase of the Watson Woods Riparian Preserve restoration.

 2013 featured the securing of funding to begin implementation of the Watershed Improvement Plan.
 The Prescott Creeks In-Lieu Fee Mitigation Program at Watson Woods Riparian Preserve was brought into full compliance with the US Army Corps of Engineers “New Rule” as it relates to compensatory mitigation and Prescott Creeks began selling mitigation credits to permittees.
 Late in the year, Prescott Creeks also moved its offices from West Gurley Street, close to downtown, to one of the log cabins on the old Air-Lock Log, Co. property adjacent to Watson Woods Riparian Preserve.

-2014 was a flurry of activity with water quality improvement projects in coordination with the City of Prescott at the Whipple St. Basin (just south of Yavapai Regional Medical Center, next to the Taco Bell restaurant) and at the Rowle P. Simmons Community Center on Rosser St. On-the-ground work at Watson Woods Riparian Preserve included trails coordination with the Prescott Circle Trail, a Wetland Delineation study, and a heavy focus on removal of non-native plant species (weeds!).
+2014 was a flurry of activity with water quality improvement projects in coordination with the City of Prescott at the Whipple St. Basin (just south of Yavapai Regional Medical Center, next to the Taco Bell restaurant) and at the Rowle P. Simmons Community Center on Rosser Street.
+On-the-ground work at Watson Woods Riparian Preserve included trails coordination with the Prescott Circle Trail, a Wetland Delineation study, and a heavy focus on removal of non-native plant species (weeds!).
 Additional restoration plans were underway and implementation is expected sometime in 2015.
-Also, draft “Pollution Reduction Reports” (TMDLs) for Watson Lake and Granite Creek were released by the Arizona Department of Environmental Quality-approximately ten years after their initial listing as Impaired Waterbodies.
+Drafts of “Pollution Reduction Reports” (TMDLs) for Watson Lake and Granite Creek were released by the Arizona Department of Environmental Quality, approximately ten years after their initial listing as Impaired Waterbodies.
 Late in the year, the Prescott Creeks Board of Directors established the Prescott Creeks Endowment Fund (held by the Arizona Community Foundation – Yavapai County office).
 Significant donations from several generous donors made this endowment fund possible and will help to ensure that Prescott Creeks has the necessary resources to fulfill its mission into the future.